 The Accreditation Council for Genetic Counseling (ACGC) is the specialized program accreditation board for educational training programs granting master’s degrees or higher in genetic counseling.

-ACGC Mission and Scope
+ACGC Mission Statement

 Why is it important to have a certifying and accrediting body?